anshumanrai1806/jk-doc-ing/README.md

 ## Types of Users
 Admin
-This user can any operation in the application such as :
+This user can any perform operation in the application such as :

 Change the role of the user
 Fetch all the users